-Why not delay the blower for a short delay and allow the refrigeration part of the heat pump time enough generate the heat enough so there will be minimal cool air blowing form the ducts?
-Of course as I am writing this someone or some manufacturer has already made this change.
+Why not delay the blower for a short delay and allow the refrigeration part of the heat pump time enough generate the heat enough so there will be minimal cool air blowing from the ducts?
+Of course, as I am writing this someone or some manufacturer has already made this change.

 Heating with Heat Pumps - Heat Pump Sequence of Operation

 Before making changes to the sequence of operation for a heat pump we must first analyze how a heat pump works.
 Put in simple terms, it works in reverse from how the air conditioner cycle works.
 Except when the same heat pump is in the cooling mode.

 The reversing valve facilitates the heating and cooling cycle by reversing the process.
 It makes the condenser a condenser and an evaporator an evaporator in cooling mode.
 In the heating mode, the evaporator becomes the condenser and the condenser becomes the evaporator.